fsantanna/pingus/ceu/README.md

-In the `GameSession` screen class, the UI widgets such as the buttons, pingus counter, and small map (@FIG_REF(game-session-arrows.png)) coexist with the screen during its whole lifetime:
+In the `GameSession` screen class, the UI widgets such as the buttons, pingus counter, and small map (@FIG_REF(game-session-arrows.png)) coexist with the screen during its whole lifespan:

 @CODE_LINES[[language=CPP,
 GameSession::GameSession(<...>) :